Lemon Cake Filling – so easy!

 Do you love the tartness of lemon and the creaminess of pudding?
 Do you enjoy bright and light desserts?
 Well, who doesn’t, right?
 Lemon cake filling, made from scratch in your own kitchen, will be appreciated by everyone.
 It’s versatile enough to use in a lot of different desserts or to serve in a dessert bowl, without any embellishment.

-About this lemon cake filling:
+Why You’ll Love this lemon cake filling

+- It’s easy to make.
 While making lemon cake filling yourself may seem daunting, it’s really not difficult at all.
 You’ll be able to make this custard-like filling in 15 minutes.
 You won’t need any special equipment and you won’t need to learn any fancy cooking techniques.

+- It’s yummy!
 Lemon filling is so good, you’ll want to leave a fair amount of it in the pan for the cook’s enjoyment.
 Hey, I’m talking about you!
 Don’t deny the urge to sample what the pan has to offer.
 That’s your bonus.

 How do you make lemon filling from scratch?